GlenR16/CTF-Website-Template/README.md

 </ul>

 ### Notes
-If you use this template be sure to invite me to the CTF Competetion as well. \
+If you use this template be sure to invite me to the CTF Competition as well. \
 For now there is no hosted service based challenge. \
 Make pull requests if you have implemented a good feature.